AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/troubleshooting.md

 ### I still see collapsed graphs in my sandbox even after configuring identity settings

-Identity graphs will adhere to your configured unique namespace and namespace priority _after_ the settings have been configured.
-Any "collapsed" graphs _before_ enabling the feature will not be subject to the settings you save.
+Identity graphs will adhere to your configured unique namespace and namespace priority _after_ the settings have been saved.
+Any "collapsed" graphs that exist _before_ you save your new settings will not be affected, until new data is ingested such that the collapsed graph is updated.
+The primary identity of event fragments on Real-Time Customer Profile will not be updated even after namespace priority changes.

 **Troubleshooting steps**